adamralph/bau-msbuild/README.md

 #### Properties and arguments

 - **MSBuildVersion** `string`: The version of MSBuild to use.
-For a version which ships with Visual Studio 2013 or later, you can use a Visual Studio Identifier, e.g. `vs12` or `vs2013`.
-For older versions, use a NuGet style framework identifier, e.g. `net45`.
-Defaults to `vs2013`.
+Defaults to `vs12`.
+For a version which ships with Visual Studio 2013 or later, you can use a Visual Studio identifier, e.g. for Visual Studio 2013, use `vs12` or `vs2013`.
+For older versions which shipped with .NET framework releases, use a NuGet style framework identifier, e.g. `net45`.

-- **MSBuildArchitecture** [System.Reflection.ProcessorArchitecture](http://msdn.microsoft.com/en-us/library/cc533013.aspx): Controls whether the 64-bit or 32-bit version of MSBuild should be used.
+- **MSBuildArchitecture** [System.Reflection.ProcessorArchitecture](http://msdn.microsoft.com/en-us/library/cc533013.aspx): Controls whether the 64-bit or 32-bit version of MSBuild is used.
 The default (`None`/`MSIL`) is the version matching the current OS. `IA64` and `Arm` are not supported.

 - **WorkingDirectory** `string`